masc-ucsc/livehd/docs/cleanup.md

 In C++ generated simulation, the computation can be 2 or 4 bit logic.
 Inside LGraph/LNAST, the computation is always 4 bit logic.

+## node_type_area

+The node_type_area is a "property" for each cell type (not per instance).
+It should be a per class attribute (not instance attribute).
+A small difference with normal attributes is that "base" cell types have also this property, not only the tech file.
+A tech file could also add area properties, so not just for cells.

+* Rename/rework node_type_area (sub_area.hpp).
+* Populate the default areas for each cell (this should add cells like `__sum` to the sub_node.
+* It is not a plain attribute because the value depends on the cell use.
+E.g: a sum with 2 bits is different than a sub with 100 bits.
+* There should be also be an option to have a per-instance area modification (factor?) but most cells should not have this, maybe some sub_node instances)

+* Summary: create a new sub_area class that tracks area per cell sub_node instance, and allows to adjust area per instance in some cases.
+The floorplanner could use this enhanced capability to track area.

 ## mmap_lib::str

 * Do more mmap_lib::str::concat cases (eg: concat with an integer).
 Optimize for speed.
 * Add non-persistent mmap_str option (only for non-sso). mmap_lib::pstr ?
 * Unclear what is better to pass mmap_lib (const mmap_lib &str) OR (mmap_lib str).
 Benchmark?
 * Go over all the absl::Str.
 Most of them could be replaced/avoided with mmap_lib::str::concat ....
+* create a mmap_str::str(int val).
+Equivalent to str(std::to_string(val)) without intermediate step
+* mmap_str_test is a test abd a bench.
+Split the bench to bench_str and convert the rest to google test

+### lnast

+* Once non-persistent mmap_str, convert the remaining std::string_views (lnast,...)

+### firrtl pass

+* It makes sense to keep it as std::string_view (no need to use mmap_str in the internal traversal)

 ## pass/fplan